davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 In this situation where one node’s delivery order makes the global decisions, what should the other nodes be doing?

 Waiting?
-If so, the algorithm hangs if that node crashes and never received anything.
+Well then if the node crashes before receiving either message, we’re stuck.
+The algorithm hangs.
+We can’t just wait on the node.

-So then not waiting?
-Deciding for themselves?
-Well what are they supposed to do if that other node doesn’t crash?
-It made the decision, how are we supposed to also decide?
+So we should make a decision without that node?
+Well, that node isn’t guaranteed to crash ... so any decision made without that node’s help must be consistent with what the node decided.
+But it’s literally impossible to know in advance what the node will decide: the decision is determined by the order those two messages are delivered, and nobody else knows the delivery order in advance!

 Now if we could tell the difference between crashed and still up, then we could do it.
-But we don’t have fault detectors in the real world.
+In the case where the node is guaranteed crashed, we can determine nobody saw the decision and then make a decision without that nodes help; in the case where the node hadn’t crashed, we keep waiting.
+But sadly, we don’t have fault detectors in the real world.

 Summarize